greg-martinez44/write2audiobook/docs/user-guide/download-scripts.md

 Pull the latest version of the [Write2Audiobook GitHub repository][1] to update the scripts:

 1. Open a terminal window.

-    * If you use Windows, open a Command Prompt window.

 1. Go to the `write2audiobook` folder.

     ```console
     cd write2audiobook
     ```

-1. Run the following command to update the scripts on your computer:
+1. Run the following command to update the scripts:

     ```command
     git pull